swiftype/swiftype-api-example/README.md

 This should work on Unix-based operating systems (patches for a Windows script are welcome).

 Note: `curl` is required to run the `create_engine.sh` script.

+## Search implementation

+Open `search/index.html` in your browser to try out some searches.
+This example shows how to implement a search for an API-based search engine with the Swiftype jQuery autocomplete and search plugins.